tangcent/maven-indexer-mcp/README.md

 # Maven Indexer MCP Server

-A Model Context Protocol (MCP) server that indexes your local Maven repository (`~/.m2/repository`) and provides AI agents with tools to search for Java classes, method signatures, and source code.
+A Model Context Protocol (MCP) server that indexes your local Maven repository (`~/.m2/repository`) and Gradle cache (`~/.gradle/caches/modules-2/files-2.1`) to provide AI agents with tools to search for Java classes, method signatures, and source code.

 ## Features